apache/comdev-site/source/companies/employ.md

 # Employing Open Source Contributors

-If your business relies on an open source project, employing, or otherwise financially supporting, contributors to the project is the most effective way to ensure that your priorities are reflected in project decisions.
+If your business relies on an open source project, employing, contracting with or otherwise financially supporting, contributors to the project is the most effective way to ensure that your priorities are reflected in project decisions.